Three New Places to Move, Meet, and Play

 - Planning for the re-location of the baseball fields

 The recreation feasibility study has been assessing the feasibility of combining aquatics, arena and other community recreation services at Hammond Community Park.
-As the service demand analysis (which measures current and future needs) and site analysis progressed, it became apparent that the park site was not sufficiently large enough to accommodate the desired services as well as the necessary parking.
+As the service demand analysis (which measures current and future needs) and site analysis progressed, we learned that the Hammond Community Park could accommodate the recreation facility and parking, while retaining green space and a smaller baseball field.

-On February 6, 2025 the City announced, planning is underway to develop two new ice sheets at the Albion Fairgrounds arena complex.
+As a result, planning is underway to develop two new ice sheets/dry floors at the Albion Fairgrounds to meet current and future demand.
 Two additional sheets will create a hub for arena sports and events, featuring four rinks and one-curling rink in east Maple Ridge.

 Building on the Phase 1 Engagement Summary, which included Engagement Quick Facts and What We Heard summary graphics, work continues on the following activities related to this project.